ChristinaLK/htc-intro/lesson.md

 we might use a for loop:
 ~~~
 for num in {0..4}
-	queue a job that runs
+	queue a job that runs "print_msg $num"
-	print_msg num
 ~~~

 This kind of loop is implemented in a specific kind of file, called a *submit file*,